Last modified: Aug 13, 2024

 Disc Brakes

-The brake caliper is a mechanism that houses the brake pads and is positioned over the brake rotor.
-The brake pads are typically made of high-friction material and are positioned on each rotor side.
-When the driver applies the brakes, hydraulic pressure is used to push the brake pads against the rotor, creating friction and causing the vehicle to slow down or stop.
+The brake rotor is a flat, circular metal disc attached to the wheel hub that rotates with the wheel.
+The brake caliper houses the brake pads and is positioned over the brake rotor.
+The brake pads, typically made of high-friction material, are positioned on each side of the rotor.
+When the driver applies the brakes, hydraulic pressure pushes the brake pads against the rotor, creating friction and causing the vehicle to slow down or stop.
 Pistons are used to push the brake pads, and more powerful brakes have more pistons.

 Front axle with 6-piston brake caliper and ventilated disc